kdkrle/airport_management/README.md

 #### 5.1.2 Next Five Flights

 The second part of the screen shows information about the next 5 flights.
-First, the type of aircraft for that flight is shown, with its picture, followed by information about the flight number, the destination, the name of the airport, and the time of departure.
+First, it is shown the aircraft type for that specific flight, with its picture, followed by information about the flight number, the destination, the name of the airport, and the time of departure.

-Data is changed interactively, i.e. when it's time for the flight to take off, the data is updated and a new list is created.
+Data is changed interactively, i.e. when it's time for the plane to take off, the data is updated and a new list is created.

 NOTE: At each new drawing of elements on the form on which the next 5